 The PASSWORD-ALGORITHM attribute is present only in requests.
-It contains the algorithms that the server must use to derive the long-term password.
+It contains the algorithms that the server must use to derive a key from the long-term password.

 The set of known algorithms is maintained by IANA.
-The initial set defined by this specification is found in $\frac{\text{Section 17.5}}{\text{Section 17.5}}$.
+The initial set defined by this specification is found in Section 18.5.

 The attribute contains an algorithm number and variable length parameters.
-The algorithm number is a 16-bit value as defined in Section 17.5.
-The parameters starts with the actual length of the parameters as a 16-bit value, followed by the parameters that are specific to the algorithm.
+The algorithm number is a 16-bit value as defined in Section 18.5.
+The parameters starts with the length (prior to padding) of the parameters as a 16-bit value, followed by the parameters that are specific to the algorithm.
 The parameters are padded to a 32-bit boundary, in the same manner as an attribute.
+Similarly, the padding bits MUST be set to zero on sending and MUST be ignored by the receiver.